FAQ

 • Efficiency: Fixed and variable interest rates live in the same protocol with a new approach towards multiple interest rate discovery through the Utilization Rate of each Fixed Rate Pool.

-Being an open-source, non-custodial, and autonomous interest rate protocol, Exactly began to decentralize the credit market and complete the DeFi ecosystem.
+Being an open-source, non-custodial, and autonomous interest rate protocol, Exactly began decentralizing the credit market and completing the DeFi ecosystem.

 Who developed Exactly Protocol?